gurpahul/Introduction-to-React/Assignment1.md

 - Users should be able to remove items from the cart.

 - If the cart has no items in it, the cart page should display a message that your cart is empty.

+- You should implement a back button on the shopping cart page that allows users to go back to the main page where they can add more items.